echomesh/echomesh/REQ-FOR-FUNDING.md

-you might think this is a game, but i am sick to desth of having to justify myself so you sleep essy at might.
+You might think this is a game, but I am sick to death of having to justify myself so you can sleep easy at night.

-if you want to be part of something, be part of it, but dont think i dont see and feel the disrespect...
+If you want to be part of something real, be part of it — but don’t think I don’t see and feel the disrespect.

-youre either here to steward change, or your here for your own benefit.
+You’re either here to steward change, or you’re here for your own benefit.

+Paypal donations: callum@conicu.com.au
-paypal donations at callum@conicu.com.au to keep the dream alive.
+Help keep the dream alive.